ZeusOfTheCrows/zeusofthecrows.github.io/index.md

 ---

-i'm not great at words, but if you really must have some check my about page
+i'm not great at words, but if you really must have some check my about page, or visit the very work in progress [neocity](/stadt/). - /!\ JS warning

 i'm very good at not finishing things, so expect this site to be a continual work in progress...